AndyK888/AmazonApp2/amazon-app/README.md

 ### InventoryTable

-Component that renders the interactive product data table.
+Component that renders the interactive editable inventory table with Handsontable.

 Features:
-- Column configuration for SKU, ASIN, FNSKU, EAN, UPC, and Quantity
+- Column configuration for Seller SKU, Quantity, ASIN, EAN, and UPC
 - Fully editable cells for all columns
 - Numeric input validation for Quantity field
 - Row headers for easy reference
 - Column headers with sorting capability
 - Context menu for additional operations
-- Automatic column width adjustment
+- Add new item functionality
+- Real-time data updates
-- Manual column and row resizing
+- Loading states and error handling
+- Responsive design with clean styling

 ## Architecture Overview